 These games can span several days with a mix of concepts, or can focus on different standards on different days.

-Test prep needs to include a discussion of, and practice of, test-taking strategies.
+Test prep needs to include a discussion of, and practice of, test-taking strategies (which we discuss using the Test-Taking Strategies Wheel).
 Sometimes, it’s not that students don’t understand how to complete a math problem.
 Sometimes, they miss information in the problem or misunderstand what the question is asking.
 It’s important to take some time to practice test-taking strategies.
 Of course, this is something to focus on throughout the year, but it doesn’t hurt to have a refresher before test-taking begins.
 The strategies I focus on the most are:

 - Eliminate answers